micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/create_custom_transports/index.md

 It is important to notice that in `rmw_uros_set_custom_transport` a pointer to custom arguments is set.
 This reference will be available to every callbacks call.

-In general, four functions need to be implemented.
-The behavior of these functions is sightly different, depending on the selected mode:
+In general, four functions must be implemented.
+The behaviour of these functions is slightly different, depending on the selected mode:

 ### Open function